If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 They can even lower the prices by making special arrangements with other companies, which need goods to be sent through the same transport service and to the same terminus.

-In addition, cargo transportation rates tend to change, mostly on everyday basis, and this is especially the case when you are dealing with ocean transport.
+In addition, cargo transportation rates tend to change, mostly on an everyday basis, and this is especially the case when you are dealing with ocean transport.
 Unlike carriers that tie you up with a contract, a freight forwarder offers real-time rates for your shipments.

 2. Good knowledge about the customs